libtcod/python-tcod/docs/tutorial/part-01.rst

 The next step is to keep the window open until the user closes it.

 Since nothing is displayed yet a :any:`Console` should be created with :python:`"Hello World"` printed to it.
-The size of the console can be used as a reference to create the context by adding the console to :any:`tcod.context.new`.
+The size of the console can be used as a reference to create the context by adding the console to :any:`tcod.context.new`. [#init_context]_

 Begin the main game loop with a :python:`while True:` statement.